 James G. Martin served as governor of North Carolina from 1985 through 1993, following six terms as a member of the U.S. Congress.
 The James G. Martin Center for Academic Renewal is named for this public servant.
 He was the first elected official to receive the Charles Lathrop Parsons Award, which is given by the American Chemical Society for outstanding public service by an American chemist.
 He was a corporate vice-president of Carolinas HealthCare System and later a member of the North Carolina government relations practice of McGuire Woods Consulting in Charlotte, North Carolina.
 Martin began his career as an educator, earning a Ph.D. in chemistry from Princeton University and later teaching chemistry at his alma mater, Davidson College.
 He also served for three terms as a Mecklenburg County commissioner.
 Dr. Martin’s recent public service has included conducting an analysis of courses at the University of North Carolina at Chapel Hill to determine the extent of academic anomalies.

-Robert L. Shibley works at Allen Harris Law as one of the nation’s most visible advocates for free speech and due process on campus.
-As executive director and over his 19-year career at FIRE, the Foundation for Individual Rights in Education (now, “and Expression”), he personally aided students and faculty members at hundreds of colleges and universities and traveled to dozens of campuses to speak on these issues.
+Robert L. Shibley rejoined the Foundation for Individual Rights and Expression (FIRE) in May 2024 as Special Counsel for Campus Advocacy.
+He worked at Allen Harris Law as one of the nation’s most visible advocates for free speech and due process on campus from 2022 until 2024.
+Prior to his work at Allen Harris Law, Shibley served as executive director of FIRE (then the Foundation for Individual Rights in Education).
+At FIRE, he personally aided students and faculty members at hundreds of colleges and universities and traveled to dozens of campuses to speak on these issues.
 He also played a crucial part in advocating for legislation and policy changes that protect student and faculty rights, including the 2020 federal Title IX regulatory reforms and the first-ever state law guaranteeing public college students the right to an advisor in college disciplinary hearings.

 A native of Toledo, Ohio, and a graduate of Duke University and Duke University School of Law, Robert is the author of Twisting Title IX, from Encounter Books.
 A one-time campus journalist who himself faced campus censorship, Robert’s writing has appeared in many national publications, including The Wall Street Journal, USA Today, The Washington Post, and TIME.
 He has also advocated for fundamental rights many times on TV and radio, including on NPR, the BBC, The O’Reilly Factor, CNN Tonight, Tucker Carlson Tonight, Stossel, Fox & Friends, and CNN’s Lou Dobbs Tonight, as well as many other national and international television and radio programs.
 Robert and his wife Araz live in Apex, North Carolina, with their two daughters, Grace and Cecily.